stevencorona/bookshare.io/README.md

 **So I'm giving away all of my books for free**

 This is an free, open-source application.
+You check out the [Demo](http://bookshare.io), or [read about the project on my blog](http://stevecorona.com/experiment-in-sharinghow-i-launched-bookshareio-in-a-week/).

 # Setup
 This is a Rails 4 app, running on Heroku.
 It should be pretty simple to get started with just using the normal `git push heroku` flow.